An unproductive team equals disgruntled customers – it is as simple as that.

 Start with educating and onboarding right away!

-The first task for the new team members should be learning all there is about the key topics and their role.
+The first task for the new team members should be learning all there is about the key topics and their roles.
 In fact – the real early start comes before their first day at work!
 By that, we mean right at the job interview.

 Instruct the recruiters to take time and thoroughly explain what your potential customer support reps will *actually* do.
 You might think this is redundant, but if you look from the other side – you will save a lot of time by hiring the right person for the job.
 In case the new employees only find out they are not into it after hours of training and onboarding sessions, you will have to look for the new ones all over again.

-There are plenty of customer service tools, phone systems, work philosophies and tactics you can utilize to enhance your team’s performance.
+There are plenty of customer service tools, phone systems, work philosophies, and tactics you can utilize to enhance your team’s performance.
 The most important takeaways should be to create a healthy work atmosphere, make the goals explicit, and enable your reps to achieve them without obstructions.